 Besides its speed and power, you will need to enhance the safety features of the cart, should you intend to turn it into an LSV.
 Headlights, tail lights, blinkers, belts, mirrors, reflectors, windshield, and a horn.

-As you can say, there are a lot of modifications required before you can obtain a certificate of title and roadworthiness for your cart turned LSV.
+As you can say, many modifications are required before you can obtain a certificate of title and roadworthiness for your cart turned LSV.

 How Can I Ensure I Am Buying A Legitimate Cart?